jzh001/Unveiling-Music-Genre-Structure/README.md

 The Jupyter Notebook labelled "Network of Genres.ipynb" was used in our paper to generate the network of genres.

-The data used for the notebook was obtained from Encyclopedia Metallum, and was preprocessed using the dependency parsing and TF-IDF method as illustrated in our paper, before generating the eventual genre network.
+The data used for the notebook was obtained from Encyclopedia Metallum, and was preprocessed using the dependency parsing method as illustrated in our paper, before generating the eventual genre network.